cirosantilli/cpp-cheat/gdb/commands.md

 ## Scripting features

 Be warned: you will soon run into impossible to overcome limitations and start using the python API.

+### source

+Source a given GDB, Python or Guile file:

+    source a.gdb
+    source a.py

+It is recognized by it's extension.

+Can be done at invocation time with `-x`.

+GDB also has auto-sourcing capabilities for script files with a given naming convention:

+- `.gdbinit` on the current directory
+- `objfile-gdb.ext` on the same directory as an object / executable file gets sourced when you do `file` <https://sourceware.org/gdb/onlinedocs/gdb/objfile_002dgdbdotext-file.html#objfile_002dgdbdotext-file>

+You have to auto-list paths from which auto-loading will be allowed for security: <https://sourceware.org/gdb/onlinedocs/gdb/Auto_002dloading-safe-path.html>

 ### Comments